dronomyio/nats-transport-for-MCP/uns_nats_integration/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the dronomy.io License.